 As the president bids for a second term in the White House, he faces derision for his inconsistent response to the coronavirus pandemic.
 So, trailing his Democratic rival Joe Biden, Trump is playing up the economic successes of his first term.

 US stock markets, he regularly boasts, have skyrocketed under his leadership, even after the initial shock of the pandemic lockdown.
-Since he took office in January 2017, the Dow Jones is up nearly 40% and reached a record high of 29,570 in February this year, while the NASDAQ has more than doubled in value.
+Since he took office in January 2017, the Dow Jones is up nearly 40% and at around 27,000 is not far from the previous high of 29,570 in February this year.
+The NASDAQ has more than doubled in value.

-The coronavirus pandemic came at an untimely moment for US President Donald Trump, who's seeking reelection later this year
+The coronavirus pandemic came at an untimely moment for Donald Trump, who's seeking reelection in November

 Many economists, however, say the stock market boom began under his predecessor Barack Obama and was fueled by trillions of dollars in quantitative easing by the US Federal Reserve and stock buybacks by the likes of Apple, Microsoft and Google's parent, Alphabet.
 Main Street hasn't benefitted from the meteoric stock market rise as much as corporate America.

-"Pre-pandemic: In terms of growth, employment gains, and inflation, the US economy has performed about the same as under the Obama Administration," Joel Prakken, chief US economist at IHS Market, told DW.
+"Pre-pandemic: In terms of growth, employment gains and inflation, the US economy has performed about the same as under the Obama administration," Joel Prakken, chief US economist at IHS Markit, told DW.
 Asked what economic successes Trump can take credit for, he added: "Little, if any."

 Tax cuts are another of Trump's proudest achievements.
 In 2017, the top individual tax rate was cut from 39.6% to 37% until 2025, while corporate taxes were reduced permanently from 35% to 21%.
 Prakken said the cuts had helped boost the stock market by 5-7% but had also led to a "significant increase in the US budget deficit with potential negative long-run implications for the US standard of living."